AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 ```

-We defined a function called `ParallaxMapping` that takes as input the fragment's te
+We defined a function called `ParallaxMapping` that takes as input the fragment's texture coordinates and the fragment-to-view direction $\color{orange}{\bar{V}}$ in tangent space.
+The function returns the displaced texture coordinates.
+We then use these displaced texture coordinates for sampling the diffuse and normal map.
+As a result, the fragment's diffuse and normal